CraicOverflow89/Krash/readme.md

  - references don't persist with `name = &data["name"]` since moving to experssions
  - need to configure callable arguments to work with byRef
  - trying to use `true` as reference throws parser exception instead of being handled
+ - need to change `!` toString modifier to another character so that boolean negation can be supported

 ### See Also